welsny/urban/README.md

 ## *urban*

-Look up slang definitions from the comfort of your favorite terminial:
+Simple script for looking up slang definitions from the comfort of your favorite terminial:

 ######
 ```bash